pbollhorn/bi-group-5-and-9/exam_project/README.md

 ## Introduction

-In our exam project we will perform Business Intelligence analysis for a fictional movie production company in order to provide insights that can benefit this company.
-The fictional movie production company both releases movies to theaters, as well as directly to streaming platforms.
+In our exam project we will perform Business Intelligence (BI) analysis for a fictional movie production company in order to provide insights that can benefit this company.
+The fictional movie production company releases movies to theaters, as well as directly to streaming platforms.

 We will work with movie data from The Movie Database (TMDB) https://www.themoviedb.org/ from the United States from the years 2000-2023.